Halul Island: Geology

 Most of the island's surface lies on the Paleozoic strata.
 The Cambrian period Hormuz Formation is the predominant surface layer.
 It is one of the only two territories of Qatar which lie on a Paleozoic surface.
 Iron oxides such as hematite and ochre are found on the island, but have been left unexploited due to the high costs of extraction and transportation.
-Sediments such as anhydrites, carbonate rocks and clastic deposits accompanied by igneous rocks.
+Sediments such as anhydrites, carbonate rocks and clastic deposits accompanied by igneous rocks are found on the island.
 Volcanic rocks from the island were K–Ar dated in 1998, suggesting that the sediments were formed 33 million years ago.
 The exposed rocks on the island include dolomites composed of thin, laminae (possibly pseudomorphs after gypsum) and massive pink or purple anhydrites.
 These are stained by iron, and the cracks are filled with materials such as marl or other clay-rich materials.

 Along with more than 200 islands in the Gulf region, Halul island is believed to have formed by salt diapirism sourced in the Infracambrian Hormuz Salt Series.